Our Study Centre offers academic and personal support for all our students, and is unique to our Department.

-Run by Study Centre Coordinator, Nicola Davey and a team of student volunteers, the Centre offers informal advice and support in all areas of your study and life at Essex.
+Run by Study Support Manager, Illana Flora and a team of student volunteers, the Study Centre offers informal advice and support in all areas of your study and life at Essex.

 Our common room is at the heart of the Department.
 It's open every day and is a great place to meet up, chat with friends and staff, or read.